Don't make any more mistakes with your choice of prepositions ❌

 So, you see, "height" is a word with an aspirated h.
 So I'm going to use the determiner "the".
 I say "to the height".

-When the preposition "to" is in front of a determiner and a masculine noun, it changes to "to the".
-There is no such thing as "to the".
+When the preposition "à" is in front of a determiner and a masculine noun, it changes to "au". "À le" does not exist.

 You must always say "to".